Teacher and student

 Since 2015 we have undertaken an annual survey of schools in Wales, asking for teachers to feed back their views on the teaching of International Languages (previously titled/called modern foreign languages).

-The research for 2023 provides an important and independent picture of the teaching of international languages in primary and secondary schools as well post-16 colleges across Wales.
+The research for 2023 provided an important and independent picture of the teaching of international languages in primary and secondary schools as well post-16 colleges across Wales.

-This latest report comes at a significant time for the uptake and teaching of international languages in Wales, with the impact of the new curriculum, the post-pandemic environment, and pupils showing new preferences for subject areas.
+This report came at a significant time for the uptake and teaching of international languages in Wales, with the impact of the new curriculum, the post-pandemic environment, and pupils showing new preferences for subject areas.

 Language Trends Wales 2022